hjhuney/An-Intro-to-Scala/README.md

 Scala is an object-oriented and functional programming language.
 It’s is most closely related to Java, so Java programmers should have a leg up on learning it.
 However, Scala is designed to be more concise and have features of functional programming languages.

 Spark is an open-source cluster-computing framework designed for big data processing.
 It is written in Scala.
 Spark can be run in Python ([PySpark](http://spark.apache.org/docs/2.2.0/api/python/pyspark.html)) and R ([SparkR and sparklyr](https://eddjberry.netlify.com/post/2017-12-05-sparkr-vs-sparklyr/)); however, the [best performance](https://www.dezyre.com/article/why-learn-scala-programming-for-apache-spark/198) with Spark can be achieved in Scala.

 ## Other Resources

-I will offer some other sources as both alternatives to my own blogs as well as references.
+I will offer some other sources as both alternatives and references.
 Jose Portilla's Udemy courses are great and my blog will series will loosely follow the structure for his ["Scala and Spark for Big Data and Machine Learning"](https://www.udemy.com/scala-and-spark-for-big-data-and-machine-learning/) course.
 If you learn better in video format, I highly recommend that course.

 Marius Eriksen of Twitter has published ["Effective Scala"](http://twitter.github.io/effectivescala/), which is available online for free.
 That's a great resource, as well.